 Written By: Benjamin Goldman, Esq.

-This is a frequent ticket that is issued in New York State and there are several misconceptions about its consequences.
+A ticket for 509-1 “Unlicensed Operator” is issued frequently in New York State.
 The exact text of the statute is as follows: